lateef-taiwo/MEAN-Stack-Web-Book-Register-App-on-AWS/README.md

 * Login to the AWS console
 * Search for EC2 (Elastic Compute Cloud)
 * Select your preferred region (the closest to you) and launch a new EC2 instance of t2.micro family with Ubuntu Server 20.04 LTS (HVM)
-* Type a name e.g My_Lamp_Server
+* Type a name e.g Mean_Stack_Server.

- Click create a new key pair, use any name of your choice as the name for the pem file and select .pem.
+* Click create a new key pair, use any name of your choice as the name for the pem file and select .pem.
 * Linux/Mac users, choose .pem for use with openssh.
-This allows you to connect to your server using open ssh clients.
+This allows you to connect to your server using ssh.
 * For windows users choose .ppk for use with putty.
 Putty is a software that lets you connect remotely to servers
 * Save your private key (.pem file) securely and do not share it with anyone!
 If you lose it, you will not be able to connect to your server ever again!

 ![EC2 instance image ](./images/EC2.png)